What is alcoholic hepatitis?

 - Tests for other chemicals in the body

-- Ultrasound of the abdomen.
 This imaging uses sound waves to show internal structures.
 It does not involve radiation.

-- Computed tomography scan (CT or CAT scan).
 This imaging test uses X-rays and a computer to make horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the liver.
 CT scans are more detailed than general X-rays.

-- Magnetic resonance imaging (MRI).
 MRI (magnetic resonance imaging uses a magnetic field, radio frequency pulses, and a computer to make detailed pictures of internal body structures.
 Dye is injected to make organs visible.

-- Liver biopsy.
 For this test, a small tissue sample is taken from the liver with a needle or during surgery.
 These samples are checked under a microscope to find out the type of liver disease.